ultraq/redhorizon/README.md

 Even with new technology I was still stuck with static objects and didn't have much in the way of making things move or have complicated responses to player input without creating absolute messes of code.
-So from 2023 onwards my focus shifted to learning about the engine development part of game development as a way to learn about the systems and architectures used to make games interactive.
+So from 2023 onwards my focus shifted to learning about the engine development side of game development as a way to learn about the systems and architectures used to make games interactive.

 This is where we are now, and the 0.40.0 and newer tags are a marker of this